 - managing problems of fluid behaviour and production chemistry

 - managing and controlling wells with branches at the bottom (horizontal and multilateral wells)

 - using well and reservoir remote sensing technology and surveillance data to manage the value of the reservoir and decide on appropriate engineering interventions

 - understanding and managing how a set of wells interact

 - managing contractor relationships in relation to health, safety and environmental performance

-- supervising well-site operations personnel and managing staff at all levels, including the training and supervision of crew members, to ensure that everyone works as a team in order to meet deadlines to clients' satisfaction
+- supervising well-site operations personnel and managing staff at all levels, including the training and supervision of crew members

 - liaising with separate departments to ensure correct progress with projects